As the biggest city in the world-renowned Canadian Prairies, Winnipeg is often fondly referred to as the Heart of the North American Continent.

 |Canada Express Entry||APPLY NOW|

-Winnipeg’s length winters mean the city of nearly a million people is also home to the slightly less-charming tag of Winterpeg.
+Winnipeg’s lengthy winter means that the city of nearly a million people is also home to the slightly less-charming tag of Winterpeg.

 However, in spite of the harsh winters that residents have to endure, their spirit and hospitality remain strong.